jfecher/ante/README.md

 ##### CMake

 If the above steps don't work for you, you can try [building llvm from source with cmake](https://www.llvm.org/docs/CMake.html).
-If you're on windows this requires you to have Visual Studio 2017 or later installed already.
+If you're on windows, this requires you to have Visual Studio 2017 or later installed already.

 ```